For, Range, and Iteration Patterns

 • range(stop) starts at 0 and excludes stop; range(start, stop, step) also excludes stop.

-• A negative range step counts downward only when the start and stop values make that direction possible.
+• A negative range step counts downward only when start is greater than stop; a zero step raises ValueError.

 • PCEP range traps usually involve excluded stop values, empty ranges, negative steps, or confusing values with indexes.